Introduction To Train Animation

 - Railway Line is Grouped Straight Lines – with Cap Tab set to Round from Format Shape properties window, which you can open by right-clicking on a Shape and choosing Format Shape; then under Line.
 We applied the Motion Path effect to the Background Village image and Railway Line and the rest of the objects and animations are static.
 Nothing is moving except for these two.

-- In Figure 1.7 you can see the Starting Point of the Left Motion Path in the Red Circle in right with a Green Rectangle and Ending Point in the Red Circle in the left with Red Rectangle.
+- In Figure 1.7 you can see the Starting Point of the Left Motion Path in the Red Circle on the right with a Green Rectangle and Ending Point in the Red Circle on the left with Red Rectangle.
 Keep in mind that when you need to create an infinite loop of animation without any flicker then you must be drawn an accurate Starting and Ending Point for the objects in PowerPoint.

 - The duration of this Motion Path effect is 15 Seconds, which is long enough and is just for illustration purposes.
 When making animations in PowerPoint, you might want to show these kinds of scenes just for 3 to 5 seconds.
 So basically, you don’t have to take much care of what should be the exact length of the motion path.